-In general, you should consider becoming involved with a student in distress when you have noticed or become aware of an inability to function academically, personally, and/or socially.
-Becoming involved does not mean you listen frequently to their problems or advise them.
-Being involved means linking the student with the appropriate resources to help them and then following up.
+In general, you should become involved with a student in distress when you notice changes in their behaviour or become aware of an inability to function academically, personally and/or socially.
+Becoming involved does not mean you listen to their problems or advise them.
+Becoming involved means connecting the student with the most appropriate resources to support them while offering to follow up.

 Students may use any of the resources listed on our homepage.

 For more information check out The Counselling Centre booklet on How to Help A Student in Distress at the following link: https://drive.google.com/open?id=1BVfSzXec0yQi7vEQMdIokMfRn4e4oaDk

 All faculty and staff (excluding student staff) have the opportunity to participate in The Mental Health Series, which includes three sessions (Mental Health 101, 202 and 303) designed to increase confidence responding to and supporting students in distress.
 Visit https://smu.ca/campus-life/mental-health-series.html for more information.
 The Mental Health Series sessions are presented over Microsoft Teams during virtual operations.